kermitt2/article_dataset_builder/Readme.md

 python3 harvest.py --cord19 metadata.csv --config my_config.json
 ```

-To resume an interrupted processing, simply re-run the same command.
+To resume an interrupted processing, **simply re-run the same command**.

 To re-process the failed articles of an harvesting, use: